SaiPrajoth/recommendationSystem/README.md

 ```

 ### 3. Compilation
-To compile the code, navigate to the `src` directory and run:
+To compile the code, navigate to the root folder directory and run:
 ```bash
 cd src
 g++ -std=c++11 main.cpp recommendersystem.cpp -o recommender